roxanalemus/roxanalemus/README.md

 <img src="https://fontmeme.com/permalink/210918/40a1c10292ab09ee9402e01db5068117.png" width="100%">

 I am Roxana Lemus and I am a Software Engineer based in Boston.
-The oldest child in a bicultural household, I had the opportunity and privilege to be the first to learn English.
-This set me up to navigate systems and technologies my family did not previously have access to due in part to language and financial barriers.
-Continuing on to adulthood, I used my language skills to transition from working as a barista to working as an interpreter, and then paralegal, supporting Spanish-speaking asylum-seekers.
-The skills I have developed from these experiences, including a proficiency in problem-solving, attention to detail and leadership have propelled me into the field of software engineering.
 I bring to this work not only my skills, but also a commitment to supporting access for all.

 <center><i class="fab fa-twitter"></i></center>